3-14o/firebase_react_startup/README.md

 # React Native Firebase App Template

-## use this as a starting point for an AI startup service.
+## Use this as a starting point for an AI startup service.

 ## Demo